dojo/docs/dijit/form/TextBox.rst

     <style type="text/css">
     </style>

-To programatically size a textbox you would do:
+To programmatically size a textbox you would do:

 .. js ::